Greetings mate and Welcome aboard!

 Three thousand.
 Really?
 I want you to just stop and think about that for a second before moving on.

-So, if the main issue with the Elegia was a horribly poor-sounding mid-range and complete lack of cohesion, the Stellia’s primary problem is simply a lack of balance across the bass, mids, and treble, with the mid-range issues specifically a close second.
+So, if the main issue with the Elegia was a horribly tuned mid-range and complete lack of cohesion, the Stellia’s primary problem is simply a lack of balance across the bass, mids, and treble, with the mid-range issues specifically a close second.

 It’s as if they couldn’t decide if they were going for a V-shaped signature or something resembling some sort of semblance of neutrality.